syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM!-occurs when probability is lesser than zero, when probability is greater than 1, and degFreedom is lesser than 1.
+'#NUM!'-occurs when probability is lesser than zero, when probability is greater than 1, and degFreedom is lesser than 1.

-#VALUE!-occurs when probability or degFreedom is non-numeric.
+'#VALUE!'-occurs when probability or degFreedom is non-numeric.

 #### CHISQ.INV.RT